Datronizer/sheridan-vault/data-communications-tele13167/Lectures/Lecture 1 - TELE13167.md

 An internet is a connection between 2 networks.
 Inter- is between, net is an interweaving structure, like a network.
 Hence the definition.
 But **The Internet** is a network of networks.
 It's impersonal but it is also personal.
 # Before the Internet
+Life was quite interesting prior to the creation of **The Internet**
 - **Prior to 1960**, people used to communicate with phones, telegraph, pigeon carriers, etc.
 - But **in 1969**, at the peak of the nuclear threats, the US invented the Arpanet to ensure communications in case a nuclear attack happens.
 That was the predecessor to the internet.
 - **In 1971**, emails were first invented.